AnalystGian/Predicting-Student-Success/README.md

 # Scope Limitation
 - The analysis focuses on interpretation, insight generation, and regression modeling
-- Predictive modeling is used to support understanding, not real-time deployment
-- No dashboarding or production deployment is included
 - Results are based on a single dataset and may not generalize to all educational contexts

 # Key Findings